-Top court snubs challenge to California gun waiting period
+Supreme Court snubs challenge to California gun waiting period

 The United States has among the world’s most lenient gun laws.
 With the U.S. Congress deeply divided over gun control, it has fallen to states and localities to impose firearms restrictions in recent years.
 Democratic-governed California has some of the broadest firearms measures of any state.

-A series of mass shootings including one in which a gunman killed 17 people at a Parkland, Florida high school on Feb.
+Mass shootings including one in which a gunman killed 17 people at a Parkland, Florida high school on Feb.
 14 have added to the long-simmering U.S. debate over the availability of firearms.

 Lead plaintiff Jeff Silvester, the Calguns Foundation and its executive director Brandon Combs, and the Second Amendment Foundation in 2011 challenged the 10-day waiting period between the purchase of a firearm and its actual delivery to the buyer.

+Alan Gottlieb, founder of the Second Amendment Foundation, said in an interview he was disappointed with the decision.
+“The court should take these cases and give lower courts guidance because at the moment lower courts are all over the map on gun rights issues,” Gottlieb said.

-The waiting period gives a gun buyer inclined to use it for an impulsive purpose a “cooling off” period, which has been shown in studies to reduce handgun suicides and homicides, the state said in legal papers.
-The waiting period also gives officials time to run background checks and ensure that weapons being sold are not stolen or being purchased for someone prohibited from gun ownership, the state said.
+The waiting period gives a gun buyer inclined to use it impulsively a “cooling off” period, which has been shown in studies to reduce handgun suicides and homicides, the state said in legal papers.
+The waiting period also gives officials time to run background checks and ensure that weapons being sold are not stolen or being purchased for someone prohibited from gun ownership, it added.

 The San Francisco-based 9th U.S. Circuit Court of Appeals upheld California’s law in 2016, reversing a federal trial court that had ruled it unconstitutional.